Feeling left out?

 There's a good chance God may be using this situation to teach you a lot about trusting him and about finding your self-worth and your identity in Christ, and not in other people.

 I'll give you a specific example.
-The other day my 12-year-old daughter asked me something like, "don't you do anything interesting at night?", basically telling me I was a pretty boring person.
+The other day my daughter asked me something like, "don't you do anything interesting at night?", basically telling me I was a pretty boring person.

 My feelings got hurt and I started to defend myself, but when I asked myself "what do I need?"
 I realised that I was looking for validation and appreciation.
 I realised that I have given up a lot of the interesting things I like to do in order to care for my children, and now that she’s beginning to think that I'm boring, it seems she doesn't appreciate all the sacrifices that I have made for her.
 I need to be valued and appreciated for what I have done.

 2. Remember that God fulfils our deepest needs

 To help work out how you are feeling, you could try a small experiment.

 I feel upset in this situation with my friends because I need __________________ .